psycook/images/README.md

-# 3d
+# AI Showcase
-A place to store 3D objects
+A place to store my web assets for the AI Showcase application